polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 ## Header

 A structure that aggregates the information used to summarize a block.
-Primarily consists of cryptographic information used by [light clients](#light-client) to get a minimally secure but very efficient synchronization of the chain.
+Primarily, it consists of cryptographic information used by [light clients](#light-client) to get minimally secure but very efficient chain synchronization.

 ## Hybrid Consensus

 A blockchain consensus protocol that consists of independent or loosely coupled mechanisms for [block production](#block-author) and finality.

-Hybrid consensus allows the chain to grow as fast as probabilistic consensus protocols, such as [Aura](#aura-aka-authority-round) while maintaining the same level of security as [deterministic finality](#deterministic-finality) consensus protocols, such as [GRANDPA](#grandpa).
+Hybrid consensus allows the chain to grow as fast as probabilistic consensus protocols, such as [Aura](#aura-aka-authority-round), while maintaining the same level of security as [deterministic finality](#deterministic-finality) consensus protocols, such as [GRANDPA](#grandpa).

 ## Inherent Transactions

-Inherent transactions, referred to as *inherents*, are a special type of unsigned transaction which enables a block authoring node to insert information that doesn't require validation directly to a block.
+A special type of unsigned transaction, referred to as _inherents_, that enables a block authoring node to insert information that doesn't require validation directly into a block.

 Only the block-authoring node that calls the inherent transaction function can insert data into its block.
 In general, validators assume the data inserted using an inherent transaction is valid and reasonable even if it can't be deterministically verified.